Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Introduction

-The LC effect breaks the statistical homogeneity (or ergodicity) along the LoS direction.
-The 3D power spectrum $P(k)$, which assumes the signal to be ergodic, provides a biased estimate of the 2-point statistics of the EoR 21-cm signal \citep{trott2016exploring}.
-This restricts the utility of $P(k)$ to quantify the LC 21-cm signal.
-In contrast, the Multi-frequency Angular Power Spectrum (hereafter MAPS) $\cl (\nu_1, \nu_2)$ \citep{datta2007multifrequency} does not assume the 21-cm signal to be ergodic along the LoS direction. \citep{mondal2018} have analyzed simulations to demonstrate that MAPS is able to successfully quantify the non-ergodic component of the EoR 21-cm signal which is missed by the 3D power spectrum $P(k)$.
+It is important to note that the above-mentioned works that have used either the PS or the 2PCF all assume that the signal is statistically homogeneous (or ergodic) along the LoS direction.
+However, this assumption breaks down for the EoR LC 21-cm signal, for which $\bxHi$ evolves significantly along the LoS.
+As a consequence, both the PS and the 2PCF provide a biased estimate of the 2-point statistics of the EoR LC 21-cm signal \citep{trott2016exploring}.
+The Multi-frequency Angular Power Spectrum (MAPS) $\cl (\nu_1, \nu_2)$ \citep{datta2007multifrequency} overcomes this limitation because it does not assume that the signal to be ergodic along the LoS direction. \citep{mondal2018} have analyzed EoR LC 21-cm simulations to demonstrate that MAPS is able to successfully quantify the non-ergodic component of the signal, which is missed by the 3D PS $P(k)$.

+Redshift space distortion (RSD) is another important LoS effect that arises due to the peculiar velocities of \HI \citep{bharadwaj2004cosmic}.
+While substantial efforts have been invested in accurately including RSD in simulated EoR 21-cm snapshots \citep{mao2012redshift, jensen2013probing, majumdar2013effect}, we still find it necessary to include a brief discussion here on how to incorporate them in LC simulations.
+It is important to note that the LC effect, which depends on the look-back time, where the look-back time varies with LoS distance, depends on the actual distance and not the redshift space distance, which has a peculiar velocity contribution.
+Therefore, it is necessary to first construct the light cone (LC) before applying the RSD to the \HI distribution, as detailed in \citep{mondal2018}.